invoiceninja/inspector/README.md

 <x-inspector-columns :columns="$columns" />
 ```

-That will produce nice table with all columns/types.
+That will produce a nice table with all columns/types.

 | Column    | Type    |
 |-----------|---------|